-Rheumatic fever is a condition that sometimes occurs during an infection with a bacterium (germ) called the streptococcus.
+Rheumatic fever is a condition that sometimes occurs during an infection with a germ (bacterium) called the streptococcus.
 Your body makes antibodies to the bacterium to clear the infection.
 However, in some people the antibodies also attack various parts of the body, in particular the heart valves.
 Inflammation of a valve may develop which can cause permanent damage and lead to thickening and scarring years later.

 Abnormal widening of the base of the aorta

 If the root of the aorta becomes abnormally wide, the cusps of the valve cannot meet and the valve becomes leaky.
-The tissue at the base of the aorta can be affected by various conditions such as: Marfan's syndrome, ankylosing spondylitis, rheumatoid arthritis, Reiter's syndrome, relapsing polychondritis, syphilis.
+The tissue at the base of the aorta can be affected by various conditions such as: Marfan's syndrome, ankylosing spondylitis, rheumatoid arthritis, reactive arthritis, relapsing polychondritis (an inflammatory condition of the cartilage tissue of the body), syphilis.

-This is an infection of the valve.
+- Infection of the valve (endocarditis).
 See separate leaflet called Infective Endocarditis.